nixxa3602/BookShareApp/README.md

 # BookShareApp

--This app is a book sharing app.
+-This app is a book sharing app.\n
 -View the collections of books available and view the e books in pdf format.
 -You can add your own book to the database as well.
 - Above Features accessbile only if you are a authorized user.